arnaudbos/i-rant/content/loom-part-5-reactive-streams.md

 Fasten your seatbelt now, 'cause that's so 2010s.

-Apparently 2020 wasn't bad enough to some, so over the years we've had variations like "A Kleisi is just ...", or "An Arrow is just ...", and the latest to my knowledge:
+Apparently 2020 wasn't bad enough to some, so over the years we've had variations like "A Kleisli is just ...", or "An Arrow is just ...", and the latest to my knowledge:
 "It's always traverse".

 Some will tell you that you don't have to worry about all this theoretical knowledge,